Articles and Updates from Phoenix Children's

 - Maintenance phase (6months) reduced monthly therapies and six-month follow-up with GI and RD appointment.

 Post program follow-up every 6 months up to 3 years.

-We have two locations to help your kids with all their needs: our Main Campus team is led by Dana I. Williams, MD, Medical Director, Aerodigestive and Feeding and Swallowing Program, Department of Pediatric Gastroenterology and Nutrition.
+We have three locations to help your kids with all their needs: our Main Campus team is led by Dana I. Williams, MD, Medical Director, Aerodigestive and Feeding and Swallowing Program, Department of Pediatric Gastroenterology and Nutrition.
 Our Mercy Gilbert Team is led by Soofia Khan, MD, Aerodigestive and Feeding and Swallowing Program, Department of Pediatric Gastroenterology and Nutrition.
+Our Avondale team is led by Amanda Pope, MD, Department of Pediatric Gastroenterology and Nutrition.